awsdocs/aws-cost-management-user-guide/doc_source/consolidated-billing.md

 # Consolidated billing for AWS Organizations<a name="consolidated-billing"></a>

 You can use the consolidated billing feature in AWS Organizations to consolidate billing and payment for multiple AWS accounts or multiple Amazon Internet Services Pvt\.
 Ltd \(AISPL\) accounts\.
-Every organization in AWS Organizations has a *master \(payer\) account* that pays the charges of all the *member \(linked\) accounts*\.
+Every organization in AWS Organizations has a *master account* that pays the charges of all the *member accounts*\.
 For more information about organizations, see the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.

 Consolidated billing has the following benefits:
 + **One bill** – You get one bill for multiple accounts\.